Mattia Bonetti

 Mattia Bonetti (born 1952) is a Paris-based artist and designer.
 Bonetti was born in Lugano, Switzerland, and studied textile design at the Centro Scolastico per l’Industria Artistica.
 Bonetti moved from Switzerland to Paris, where he now lives and works.
 Prior to designing furniture, Bonetti worked as a stylist and photographer.
-In 1979 he began designing furniture.
-All of his work begins as a freehand sketch which is then fabricated.
-Bonetti has worked with the same fabricators for decades, employing craftsmen to make transform his drawings.
+In 1979, he began designing furniture.
+All of his work begins as a freehand sketch, which is then fabricated.
+Bonetti has worked with the same fabricators for decades, employing craftsmen to transform his drawings.

-For the booth of Paul Kasmin Gallery at the 2015 edition of TEFAF Maastricht, Bonetti was responsible for the design of the entire display, which also included the wooden floors, upholstered chairs, and tables, and designed wallpaper based on one of his watercolors.
+For the booth of Paul Kasmin Gallery at the 2015 edition of TEFAF Maastricht, Bonetti was responsible for the design of the entire display, which also included the wooden floors, upholstered chairs, and tables, and designed wallpaper based on one of his watercolours.